 Registered political candidates have special provisions available upon request and can register through the Dean of Students Office.

-Any questions regarding this policy should be directed to the Student Activities Office.
+Any questions regarding this policy should be directed to the Campus Activities Office.

 Dive Dance Policies

-The following policy applies to all Dive Dance Parties held at the Dive or other locations as designated by the Office of Student Activities:
+The following policy applies to all Dive Dance Parties held at the Dive or other locations as designated by the Campus Activities office: